Kemitek

 Participants :

-• Louis-Philippe Boivin – Student M.Sc. chemistry – Université Laval
+• Louis-Philippe Boivin – PhD Student in chemistry – Laval University

-• William Dupont – Student M.Sc. chemistry – Université Laval
+• William Dupont – PhD Student in chemistry – Laval University

 We live in a world where electronics are so well integrated in our lives that it would be hard to imagine a single day without the support of modern technology (cell phones, LED screens, cameras, etc.).
 These electronic products have become essential tools in our daily routine.
 A drastic change in the way we exploit resources and manage electronic waste is required to minimize the negative impacts on our environment.
 In this sense, organic electronics (the branch of modern electronics that deals with organic materials such as small molecules and conjugated polymers with desirable electronic properties) represents a promising alternative to traditional inorganic electronics.